Lindaaa8/DailyCodingProblem/README.md

 You are given an API bool isBadVersion(version) which will return whether version is bad.
 Implement a function to find the first bad version.
 You should minimize the number of calls to the API.

 13. remove element from a linkedlist, linkedlist initalization

+14. Find if a string is interleaved of two other strings.